Attendance and Success

 At Moat Hall Primary School we expect the very best of our children and celebrate those who work hard and understand the importance of punctuality and attendance.
 Good attendance is considered a high priority.

 It is the responsibility and legal duty of parents / carers to ensure that their child attends school.
 We seek a partnership with parents to encourage good attendance and punctuality.
+We reserve the right, as part of our safeguarding responsibilities, to make a home visit if a child's absence is causing concern and no contact has been made with the school.

 Parents have a legal duty to ensure that their child attends regularly and punctually.